Allium micranthum

 Allium micranthum is a plant species native to Pakistan and Afghanistan.
 It is a perennial herb with an egg-shaped bulb about 10 mm across.
 Scape is up to 40 cm tall.
 Leaves are narrowly linear, up to 3 mm across.
-Umbels are almost spherical with many flowers crowded together.
-Tepals are tiny, no more than 3 mm long, purple.
+Umbels are almost spherical, with many flowers crowded together.
+Tepals are tiny, measuring no more than 3 mm in length, and are purple.